Julian Vannerson

 Julian Vannerson (c.
-1827 – after 1875) was an American photographer from Virginia during the American Civil War of the 1860s.

-He is best known for his portrait photographs of Robert E. Lee, taken in March 1864, and of J. E. B. Stuart.
+1827 – after 1875) was an American photographer from Virginia who was most active during the late 1850s and early 1860s.
+He is best known for his portrait photographs of Confederate Generals and Cabinet members such Robert E. Lee, taken in March 1864, and of J. E. B. Stuart.
+As well as of multiple prominent American politicians of the era such as 1860 presidential election candidate Stephen A. Douglas.